nareshbhatia/react-learning-resources/docs/dev-machine-setup-windows.md

 installer for Windows software.
 We will use it to install the tools and utilities we need for developing React applications.

+> Note: For any reason, if you don't prefer to use Chocolatey, that's ok.
+Just
+> make sure that you install the other recommended packages using your preferred
+> installation method.

 Follow the steps listed below to install Chocolatey (these are based on the [installation procedure](https://chocolatey.org/install) described on the Chocolatey site):